donlnz/simple-osr-ruleset/Travel and Exploration/Overland Travel and Survival.md

 **Watches as Time**.
 The watch timescale is used to compartmentalize many of the party's actions during the day (and night), with most actions taking time measured in a a single watch (or, several watches).
 For instance, the party can spend a watch traveling, foraging for food, resting, searching through an area, or, literally, taking watch over the party's camp.

 **Random Events**.
 In addition, watches are used to determine the frequency of random events the party may encounter (wandering bandits, traveling merchants, monster lairs, etc.).
-Each watch, there is a 1-in-6 chance of encountering a random event (on average, one per day).
+Each watch, there is a 1-in-6 chance of encountering a random event (on average, twice per day).

 ## Outdoor Travel